TinSlim/final-reality-TinSlim/README.md

 ---

-**The rest of the documentation is left for the users of this template to complete**

 # Fixing the order and inherit

 The first we have is the **AbstractCharacter** abstract class, here you will find common attributes and